The so-called "golden age of travel" invokes images of suavely dressed travellers, platters of lobster and clouds of cigarette smoke.

 Earlier this year, a cousin of an American Airlines employee posted a 28-minute expletive-laden video rant on Facebook after she was denied boarding on a flight from Miami to New York – which she claims was over the ripped jeans she was wearing.

 A similar incident occurred in 2017, when two teenage girls travelling on United Airline's pass program were denied boarding for wearing leggings.

 Air New Zealand has a similar policy for passengers on staff travel, requiring a "high standard of dress" – with "tracksuits, frayed or patched jeans, singlet tops, shorts, jandals (flip flops), bare midriffs or bare feet" listed as unacceptable.

 However, the New York Times reports that even for those paying regular fares, there is a dress policy of sorts – with US airlines United, Delta Air Lines and American Airlines all listing bare feet as grounds for removal from flights.

 United also excludes passengers "not properly clothed", while American Airlines warns that it may refuse those "clothed in a manner that would cause discomfort or offense to other passengers."

-that "all customers travelling on Air New Zealand services are required to maintain a tidy standard of dress" and footwear is required for health and safety reasons.
+Air New Zealand's website states that "all customers travelling on Air New Zealand services are required to maintain a tidy standard of dress" and footwear is required for health and safety reasons.